Sea stacks on the Oregon coast hint at how far the headlands used to extend © Lidija Kamansky/Getty Images

-Since the Beach Bill was passed in 1913, Oregon's beaches, coves, and coastline have been reserved as public lands for the enjoyment of Oregonians.
-From the northern beach towns of Astoria and Cannon Beach with their proximity to Washington and Portland to the central coast dotted with lighthouses and dramatic dunes to the warm "banana belt" of southern Oregon that's sunnier and milder than its siblings, there's a little something for everyone on the People's Coast.
+Since the Beach Bill was passed in 1913, the state's beaches, coves, and coastline have been reserved as public lands for the enjoyment of Oregonians.
+From the northern beach towns of Astoria and Cannon Beach to the central coast dotted with lighthouses and dramatic dunes to the warm "banana belt" of Southern Oregon that's sunnier and milder than its siblings, there's a little something for everyone on the People's Coast.

 If you're having trouble deciding which beach is right for you, don't worry.
-We've narrowed it down to 11 of the best beaches in Oregon.
+We've chosen 11 of our favorites so you can start planning your trip today.

 1. Cannon Beach